 The Twilight Saga: Breaking Dawn – Part 2

-The Twilight Saga: Breaking Dawn – Part 2 (commonly referred to as Breaking Dawn – Part 2) is a 2012 romantic directed by Bill Condon and based on the novel Breaking Dawn by Stephenie Meyer.
+The Twilight Saga: Breaking Dawn – Part 2 (commonly referred to as Breaking Dawn – Part 2) is a 2012 film directed by Bill Condon and based on the novel Breaking Dawn by Stephenie Meyer.
 The second part of a two-part film forms the fifth and final installment in the series The Twilight Saga.
-All three main , Kristen Stewart, Robert Pattinson, and Taylor Lautner, reprise their roles, along with Mackenzie Foy portraying Bella and Edward's child, Renesmee.
+All three main , Kristen Stewart, Robert Pattinson, and Taylor Lautner, reprise their roles, along with Mackenzie Foy portraying Bella and Edward’s child, Renesmee.

 In April 2012, the crew and cast, including Pattinson and Stewart, returned for reshoots to pick up some additional shots for technical work with some of the cast and stunt actors.
 However, these re-shoots won't include any new scenes or dialogue